pollen-robotics/reachy-2019-docs/README.md

 # Reachy 2019 manual

+**:warning::warning: This documentation is meant for Reachy 2019.
+If you have a newer version (Reachy 2021) please refer to the corresponding documentation! :warning::warning:**

 This repository holds the full documentation for Reachy.
 It's based on the [hugo theme book](https://themes.gohugo.io/hugo-book/).

 ## To contribute